cicatrizdev/cicatrizdev/README.md

 ### A little bit more about me

 <p align="left">
-  💡 I have a personal blog, where I talk about technology.
-It's an irreverent blog,  and the main objective is bring information for technology enthusiasts and new developers, with some jokes and my own opinion.
-Check this out!
-Link <a href="https://pedro-mello.netlify.app/" alt="blog link" target="_blank" rel="noreferrer noopener">here</a>.
+  💡 I have a personal web site.
+You can send me a message and we could work together :) Check this out!
+Link <a href="https://cicatriz.dev" alt="personal web site" target="_blank" rel="noreferrer noopener">here</a>.
 </p>
 <p align="left">
   🎯 Seeking help even more people, I create a project called "Adopt a Dev", and you can learn more following this link <a href="https://github.com/pedrocmello/adote-um-dev" alt="adopt a dev link" target="_blank" rel="noreferrer noopener">here</a>.